SafarbatiSami/Biom3d_Doc/README.md

 Second, select your model folder with the second "Browse" button.
 The model folder is named "date-time-model_name" (for example "20221005-122923-hrnet_pancreas") and should contain 3 sub-folders ("image","log","model").

-Third, select the output directory with the third "Browse" button.
+Third, select the output directory with the third "Browse" button or click on 'Send predictions to omero' button to store the prediction on Omero (more details in the last section).

 Fourth, choose prediction options : Keep the biggest object only or keep big objects only, or none.